 At first I couldn’t find a picture that matches this description and made this close approximation

 William Payne was born 2 Dec 1565 in Lavenham, Suffolk, England.
-His parents were Anthony PAYNE and Martha CASTELL.
-He married Agnes NEVES 28 Dec 1584 in Lavenham, Suffolk, England.
+Some say his parents were Anthony PAYNE and Martha CASTELL,but I have been told it has been proven that William Paine of Lavenham was not the son of Anthony Paine of Nowton in both the 1915 Register article as well as the 1925 Register article on the family.
+The William son of Antony married Elizabeth Sparrow and in 1612 they had only one child, a daughter Ann.
+Our William married Agnes NEVES 28 Dec 1584 in Lavenham, Suffolk, England.
 William died 21 Nov 1648 in Lavenham, Suffolk, England .

 Agnes Neves was born 1563 in Lavenham, Suffolk, England.
 Her parents were William NEVES and Agnas [__?__].
 Agnes died 8 Oct 1645 in Lavenham, Suffolk, England.